ipdk-io/networking-recipe/docs/guides/es2k-guide.md

 cd $IPDK_RECIPE
 sudo ./install/sbin/infrap4d
 ```

 *Note*: By default, infrap4d runs in detached mode.
-If user wants to run infrap4d in attached mode, use --nodetach option.
+If you want to run in
+attached mode, specify the --nodetach command-line option.

-All infrap4d logs are by default logged under /var/log/stratum.
+- All infrap4d logs are by default logged under `/var/log/stratum`.
-All P4SDE logs are logged in p4_driver.log under $IPDK_RECIPE.
+- All P4SDE logs are logged in `p4_driver.log` under `$IPDK_RECIPE`.
-All OVS logs are logged under /tmp/ovs-vswitchd.log.
+*-All OVS logs are logged under `/tmp/ovs-vswitchd.log`.

 ### Run a sample program